JML Tutorial - Specifying Loops

 Do-while loops

 Do-while loops can be tricky to specify because they do not follow the same update-at-the-start of a loop pattern.
+Also, the loop body is executed at least once, because the loop condition is not evaluated until the end of the loop body.
 Here is a simple example.

 // openjml --esc T_dowhile.java